Click here to return to homepage

 (ii) Relevance of international standards for individual diseases

-(i) Exemptions from establishing prima facie inconsistency
+(i) Establishing prima facie inconsistency on the complainant’s side

 (i) Paragraphs 1, 2 and 3